modin-project/modin/docs/getting_started/installation.rst

 .. code-block:: bash

-  pip install "modin[unidist]" # If you want to use the Unidist execution engine
+  pip install "modin[mpi]" # If you want to use MPI through unidist execution engine

 Installing on Google Colab
 """""""""""""""""""""""""""